SethPate/MiniShellClone/README.md

 # MiniShellClone
-A (very) simple linux shell, based on MiniShell.
+A (very) simple linux shell, based on MiniShell, written for a computer systems class at Northeastern University.

 I wrote this shell with a great deal of help from Stephen Brennan: https://brennan.io/2015/01/16/write-a-shell-in-c/